labteral/https-reverse-proxy/README.md

     - 10.0.0.10:10002
 ```

 Edit the file `.env` and change the value of the variable `LETSENCRYPT_EMAIL` to the email you want to be used for requesting the certificates.
+You can also change the default values for `TARGET_HOUR` and `WAIT_DAYS` to customize the renew frequency of the certificates.

 Now, you are ready to go: